oasis-tcs/openc2-oc2ls/oc2ls.md

 1. Field definitions and API values are identified only by ID.
 The non-normative description may include a suggested name.
 2. Serialized values of Enumerated types and keys of Choice/Map types are IDs regardless of serialization format.

 OpenC2 type definitions are presented in table format.
 All table columns except Description are Normative.
-All material in the Description column is Non-normative.
+The Description column is always Non-normative.

 For types without individual field definitions (Primitive types and ArrayOf), the type definition includes the name of the type being defined and the definition of that type.
 This table defines a type called *Email-Addr* that is a *String* that has a semantic value constraint of *email*: